gotrafficgo/idm_and_constraints/README.md

 **Note 1:** The well-known **Intelligent Driver Model (IDM)** proposed by Martin Treiber et al (https://arxiv.org/abs/cond-mat/0002177).
 **Note 2:** I’m fairly confident that there are no errors in the code.
 If you found one, please kindly reach out to me (he.zb@hotmail.com), which will be very helpful!
-I am particularly surprised that few studies actually report these, even though the IDM is now widely used in academia and industry (e.g., SUMO).
+I am particularly surprised that few studies actually report these, even though the IDM is now widely used in academia ([a review](https://arxiv.org/abs/2506.05909)) and industry (e.g., SUMO).

 ## Scenario